schmidtjonathan/Climate2Weather/README.md

 This repository contains the code to reproduce the results of the paper.
 More information follows soon...

+## Disclaimer
+> December 19, 2024

+I am currently in the process of testing the code base on different platforms and in different environments.
+Should you encounter problems while running the training or the experiments in your environment, or if you have any questions, please be patient and/or open an issue in this repository!
+I will try to address the issues as soon as possible.

 ### Acknowledgements

 The model and code extends [Score-Based Data Assimilation](https://github.com/francois-rozet/sda) by François Rozet et al.